Content

 • Seek out community health clinics.
 Many community health clinics provide free or low-cost healthcare services, including anxiety medication prescriptions.
 Consult your local health department or look for community health clinics in your region online.

 You can also save money on an appointment itself.
-For example, you can choose telemedicine mental health services to see a healthcare provider, since online visits are often cheaper than in-person appointments.
+For example, you can choose telemedicine mental health services to see a healthcare provider, since online visits are often less expensive than in-person appointments.

 Discuss your anxiety symptoms and get professional instructions from the comfort of your home.